Jakubceltic/forgemarketing-website/README.md

-# forgemarketing-website
+# Forge Marketing Website

-Homepage for Forge Marketing construction marketing agency
+Landing page for Forge Marketing — marketing automation for construction contractors.

+Built with HTML/CSS.
+Hosted on Netlify.